haileyringier/pokemongraphql/README.md

 # PokeApi

-Using the GraphQL PokeApi, this app renders a list of all the pokemon included in the api and features indiviual pokemon details pages.
+Using the GraphQL PokeApi, this app renders a list of all the pokemon included in the api and features a pages for each pokemon with information about their types and moves.

 ## Setup
-This app was created with React, React Bootstrap and GraphQL Apollo Client.
+This app was created with React, React Bootstrap, React Router, and GraphQL Apollo Client.
 To check it out, fork and clone this repo, then run ```npm install``` and ```npm start``` to open the app.

 ## Code Examples